 Lets compare those numbers to the numbers for smart phone ownership by race.
 Right now 77% of whites have a smart phone.
 Hispanics are trailing close behind them with 75% smart phone ownership.
 Just below that, 72% of the African American community own smart phones.
 So, the racial bias is still their.
 But, it is greatly reduced.

 What if anybody with a smart phone could go to the voting station any time they want.
 They could confirm their identity.
 Then they could vote on a smartphone app.
 They could change their vote from their mobile device anytime they want until the election is over.
 Sounds great.
 But, what about Russian cyber attacks?
 Won't they be a problem?
 Would you believe that voting on your smart phone could be safer than voting in person?
 It probably isn't safer yet.
 But, it could be safer in the future.

 I will now take a moment to explain Blockchain voting.
 Imagine if every voter in your district was able to physically watch the vote count as it took place.
 Wouldn't that make it nearly impossible to cheat.
 Unfortunately, it would also make it impossible for everybody to go to work that day.
 Now, imagine that they could monitor the vote count from their smart phones instead.
 Anybody would be able to monitor the count from anywhere.
 But, is it safe?

 Right now, block chain technology is a mystery to most people.
 That's why we should work to clear up that mystery.
 I would like to find nongovernmental groups that could use this technology.
 I'm thinking that special interest groups, social action groups and religious organizations might be interested.
 Also, those groups are less likely to get attacked by Russian hackers.
-If you, or someone that you know, is a member of one of these types of organizations, please take a moment to join our Multi Fest Collective Action Group as soon as you finish reading this message.
+If you, have any social media contacts inside these organizations, start by using the social media buttons below.